AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/rename.md

 ## Usage

-The following example renames Venia's `currency` query to `currencyType`:
+The following example renames the `currency` query field to `currencyType` in the Adobe Commerce source:

 ```json
 {